amir-morshedizadeh/zone-H-checker/README.md

 # zone-H-checker
-It checks "www.zone-h.org/archive" and looks for your domain, if your assets found in the list, it sends the log to your Telegram/Bale group.
+It checks "www.zone-h.org/archive" and looks for your domain, if your assets found in the list, it sends the alert to your Telegram/Bale group.
+It also sends captcha image of zone-h.org to your Telegram group in order to enter the captcha text to continue for looking.

 # Installation
 Python >= 3.9